-The barn-raising symbolizes Amish values of community and hard work
+The barn-raising demonstrates Amish values of community and hard work

 Occasionally, there is a need for a new barn to be build in an Amish community.
 A farmer may be starting up farming.
 Sometimes disaster strikes and a barn will burn down.
 Amish society is based on a Christian belief in mutual aid.
 Amish church members are committed to helping one another, and put that belief into practice when putting up a barn.